Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 In 1916, the disease rate of silicosis among black miners was documented as being at 0.129 percent.
 It reflected much higher for white miners, at 2.195 percent.
 The mine’s explanation for this discrepancy was that, since the black migrant miners were working on a contract basis, they had less overall exposure to the dust.

 But on regime change, the rate among black miners shot up exponentially, from less than 1 percent to 25 percent, even though the methods for diagnosing silicosis and tuberculosis did not substantially change between 1916 and 1994.

+> “The statistics show that the whole story is a joke, the system does not work,” said Spoor

 “Rather than any recent dramatic increase in silicosis and tuberculosis, the discrepancy between the past and current data is due to a systematic under-reporting of cases, which stretches back almost a century,” said McCulloch.